 “Don’t be ridiculous Lizzy.”

 “I am being serious Lizzy.
-I came to you because you know Jonjo and should know how to handle this.”
+I came to you because you know Jonjo and should know how to handle things like this.”

 “Because you have been a good boy I will take you back.
 I just finished my period.”